DKW2/league-analysis/records.md

 ## 5/17/2018
 * Expanded plots of first dragon kills.
 Created a notebook for the analysis of dragons as a prototype.
 Began working on analyzing towers and baron.
 Baron doesn't seem to have any significance other than win rate.
 (Derek)
 * cleaned up and populated bar graphs of NALCS champ pool (Ryan)

+## 5/31/2018
+* Began finding the order of the most frequent tower picks for the 3 teams.
+For example, the most taken first tower is Bot while the most taken late game tower is Mid.
+Finished writing code that looks through and prints everything.
+Need to put results in notebook.
+(Derek)